-Figure A52 below shows the total RSG that MISO has incurred for these commitments since January 2018 and in which region (Midwest or South) the commitments were located.
+Figure A58 below shows the total RSG that MISO has incurred for these commitments since January 2019 and in which region (Midwest or South) the commitments were located.
 The maroon segment of the bars shows RSG payments to resources in the Midwest, and the blue bar segments indicate the resources that were committed in the South region.

-Figure A52: RSG for Units Committed for RDT 2018-2019
+Figure A58: RSG for Units Committed for RDT

-Figure A53: Allocation of RSG Charges
+Figure A59: Allocation of RSG Charges

 The RSG process was substantively revised in April 2011 to better reflect cost causation.
 Under the revised allocation methodology, RSG-eligible commitments are classified as satisfying either a congestion management (or other local need) or a capacity need.
 When committing a resource for congestion management, MISO operators identify the particular constraint that is being relieved.
 Supply and demand deviations from the day-ahead market that contribute to the need for the commitment, or deviations that increase flow on the identified constraint, are allocated a share of the RSG costs under the Constraint Management Charge (CMC) rate.
-Any residual RSG cost is then allocated market-wide on a load-ratio share basis ("Pass 2").10
+Any residual RSG cost is then allocated market-wide on a load-ratio share basis ("Pass 2").

-Figure A53 summarizes how real-time RSG costs were allocated among the DDC, CMC, and Pass 2 charges in each month from 2017 to 2019.
+Figure A59 summarizes how real-time RSG costs were allocated among the DDC, CMC, and Pass 2 charges in each month from 2018 to 2020.
 Until March 2014, the CMC allocations were inappropriately limited based on the GSF of the committed unit, which caused a significant portion of constraint-related RSG costs to be allocated under the DDC charge.
+Additionally, we note the portion of RSG costs incurred to satisfy VLR requirements in both the DA and the RT markets, as those are allocated locally, as opposed to the DA capacity which is allocated market-wide.